Equity Release For Over 70s Your 2026 Guide

 This can be the plan provider’s solicitors or your own, but they must act independently, ensuring they act in your best interests regardless of who pays their fees.

-Equity release for over 75s can be less accessible depending on your property type.
-There are conditions on property types accepted by lenders, with most requiring your property to be freehold.
+Equity release for over-75s can be less accessible depending on your property type.
+There are conditions on the property types lenders accept, with most requiring your property to be freehold.
 Leasehold retirement housing won’t be acceptable for most providers.

 Interest rates tend to be more attractive when you take out an equity release plan when you are older.
 Our guide to equity release and leaseholds will give you far greater insight into this topic.